 Obesity Health Disparities (OHD) PRIDE Scholars Program - The OHD PRIDE program is designed to enhance the participation of individuals from underrepresented backgrounds in an evidence-based research training and mentoring program.
 The program includes outreach to early-career faculty or transitioning postdoctoral fellows who hold appointments at or earned degrees from Historically Black Colleges and Universities.

-OHD PRIDE is a partnership between University of Mississippi Medical Center, University of California at Los Angeles, and Vanderbilt University.
+OHD PRIDE is a partnership between the University of Mississippi Medical Center, the University of California at Los Angeles, and Vanderbilt University.
 The application process for the OHD PRIDE program is managed through the Coordination Core of the NHLBI-sponsored PRIDE programs.
 Qualified candidates may access application information here.

 Robert Smith, MD Graduate Scholars Program - The Graduate Training and Education Center (Jackson Heart Study) at the University of Mississippi Medical Center (UMMC-GTEC) is committed to cultivating the next generation of scientists and innovators who will be equipped to contribute to the discovery of new knowledge and equally committed to the dissemination and application of this information to diverse stakeholder groups.

 Students enrolled in doctoral programs in the social sciences, health sciences, health professional programs, or STEM-related fields, or those interested in biomedical research should apply.
 The application for the Robert Smith, MD Graduate Scholars is found here.